similarity.RdMultiple measurements of similarity and distance between pairs of binary matrices as listed in Choi et al (2010).

 where \(\sigma = \max(a,b) + \max(c,d) + \max(a,c) + \max(b,d)\), and \(\sigma' = \max(a + c, b + d) + \max(a + b, c + d)\)

-Anderberg (70): "sanderberg"
+Anderberg (70): "sanderberg" or "anderberg"

 $$% S_{Anderberg} = \frac{\sigma - \sigma'}{2n} $$